GiovanniCastroIrizarry/GiovanniCastroIrizarry.github.io/_pages/research.md

 # Working Papers

 Latinos’ Racial Identity and What It Means for Political Behavior.
-(Under Review).
+(Revise and Resubmit, *Political Behavior*).

 Leaving the Latino Tag Behind: How Some Latinos are Incorporating into Whiteness.